Get Your Bag Of Frozen Peas And Read My Worst-Case-Scenario Vasectomy Story

 I say, “Can I get a prescription for that?
 Because my wife will never believe me.”

 DadNCharge is a proud stay-at-home dad who writes about parenting.
-Check out his website for more great parenting insight.

 This article was originally published on